-People new to gardening or those without the time or inclination to fuss with plants often choose self-pollinating vegetables due to their ease of propagation compared to those that require insect, wind or artificial pollination by a human.
-Largely grown as annuals, self-pollinating vegetables are grown in all U.S. Department of Agriculture plant hardiness zones.
-With self-pollinating plants, gardeners can count on a true plant from year to year and often save seeds from high-yielding plants.
+People who are new to gardening or those without the time or inclination to fuss with plants often choose self-pollinating vegetables due to their ease of propagation compared to those that require insect, wind, or artificial pollination by a human.
+Largely grown as annuals, self-pollinating vegetables are cultivated in all U.S. Department of Agriculture plant hardiness zones.
+With self-pollinating plants, gardeners can count on a true plant from year to year and can often save seeds from high-yielding plants.

-Greens, such as spinach (Spinacia oleracea) and lettuce (Lactuca sativa var. capitata), are self-pollinating vegetables.
+Some classic salad greens, such as head lettuce (Lactuca sativa var. capitata) and leaf lettuce (Lactuca sativa var. crispa), are self-pollinating vegetables.
 Gardeners in northern climates often plant two rounds of greens each year, the first in the spring and a second in the fall.
-The male reproductive cells, or anthers are fused together and completely surround the female cells, or the stigma and style.
+The male reproductive cells, or anthers, are fused together and completely surround the female cells, or the stigma and style.
 As the flower grows, the style grows through the anther cone and is self-pollinated.
-Most varieties of lettuce will still produce seeds that can be saved for the next gardening season, even as the gardener harvests the leaves for eating.
+Most varieties of lettuce produce seeds that can be saved for the next gardening season, even as the gardener harvests the leaves for consumption.

-Some herbaceous plants, such as chicory (Cichorium intybus) and its relative endive (Cichorium endivia), are self-pollinating plants found in the wild as well as cultivated in the garden.
-Gardeners grow chicory to eat the leaves in salads.
-The buds and roots are are often brewed as a substitute for coffee, especially in times of economic difficulty.
-Due to the bitterness of endive and chicory, these vegetables are usually eaten as a mixture with other greens if consumed raw, although cooking the greens in a soup, stew or sauce helps to mellow the flavor.
+Some herbaceous plants, such as chicory (Cichorium intybus) and its relative, endive (Cichorium endivia), are self-pollinating plants found in the wild as well as cultivated in the garden.
+Gardeners grow chicory to eat the leaves in salads, and the buds and roots may also be brewed as a substitute for coffee.
+Due to the bitterness of endive and chicory, these vegetables are usually eaten as a mixture with other greens if consumed raw, although cooking the greens in a soup, stew, or sauce helps to mellow the flavor.

-Legumes, including peas (Pisum sativum), lima beans (Phaseolus vulgaris) and green beans (Vigna spp), including bush and climbing varieties, are self-pollinators.
-These vegetables grow well when sown directly in the ground as opposed to starting in a container indoors and then transplanted.
-These plants self-fertilize even before the flowers open, which prevents any cross-pollination by insects or the wind.
+Legumes, such as peas (Pisum sativum), lima beans (Phaseolus limensis), and green beans (Phaseolus vulgaris), including bush and climbing varieties, are self-pollinators.
+These vegetables grow well when sown directly in the ground as opposed to being started in a container indoors and then transplanted.
+These plants self-pollinate even before the flowers open, which prevents any cross-pollination by insects or the wind.
 The seeds of legumes are easily collected and stored for future use and are true to the parent variety from year to year.